osiris-indoor/osiris-indoor.github.io/_posts/2016-4-14-Using-Leaflet-to-draw-your-building-in-a-Smart-City-project.markdown

 In this article we will learn how to use [Leaflet][leaflet-home]{:target="_blank"} to show  the indoor maps of our smart building.
 We will take a common basemap and then we will overlay our indoor spaces getting the data stored previously in Osiris.
 We assume a basic knowledge of Leaflet however, the contents of this blog post are easy to understand.
 Another component we will need is JQuery, which will be used for makng AJAX requests to our Osiris server.

 Leaflet is a JavaScript library for interactive maps.
-It is used in many web sites and is mobile friendly.
-The API Reference is quite well documented and the project is Open Source having its code hosted at [GitHub][github-leaflet]{:target="_blank"}.
+Used in many web sites and mobile friendly, its API Reference is quite well documented and the project is Open Source having its code hosted at [GitHub][github-leaflet]{:target="_blank"}.

-The steps we are going to follow are these:
+The steps we are going to follow are:

 1- Upload a map to our server
 2- Display a basemap using Leaflet